ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 }
 ```

-The first three functions do not require additional description.
+The first three functions do not require additional descriptions.
 They simply return the internal DLL values.
 The third function `generateSignal` creates the sine wave with a random additive noise.
 These results are stored in the inputSignal variable.

-The last function, truncate analyzes the inputSignal and replaces all the values larger than the THRESHOLD with that value.
+The last function, `truncate` analyzes the inputSignal and replaces all the values larger than the THRESHOLD with that value.
 Other values are unmodified.
 For example, if the value is 100, it will be replaced by 70.
 On the other hand, the value of 50 will not change.

 ### Compile
-To compile both DLLs, in Visual Studio click the Build/Build All menu item, and DLL files will be available in the out/build/x64-release folder (Vectors/Vectors.dll and Filters/Filters.dll).
+To compile both DLLs, in Visual Studio click the Build/Build All menu item, the DLL files will be available in the **out/build/x64-release** folder (Vectors/Vectors.dll and Filters/Filters.dll).

 ### Main application
-Once you generate the DLLs.
-Create the Main-app folder (under Arm64EC.Porting, next to Vectors and Filters).
-Then, under Main-app folder create the Dependencies subfolder.
-Finally, copy DLLs to Main-app/Dependencies folder.
+Once you have generated the DLLs, create a **Main-app** folder (under Arm64EC.Porting, next to **Vectors** and **Filters**).
+Then, create a subfolder called **Dependencies**.
+Finally, copy the DLLs to the **Main-app/Dependencies** folder.

 Now, you will invoke the functions exported from the two DLLs.
-To do so, create a new file, main.py under the Arm64EC.Porting.
+To do this, create a new file, `main.py` under the Arm64EC.Porting.

 Next, you need to install several dependencies.
 The first is PySide, which provides Python bindings for Qt.
 You can install PySide via pip.
 To do this, open the terminal and type: